Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-24**
+## 🗓️ Date: **2025-07-25**

 ### 💬 Today's Insight:
 ```
-> Don't judge each day by the harvest you reap but by the seeds that you plant. ❤️ - Robert Louis Stevenson
+> In nature, nothing is created, nothing is lost, everything changes. ❤️ - Antoine Lavoisier
 ```

 ---